chloe-design/LIRI-Bot/README.md

 * Do what it says

 # Concert This
-The application user will input 'concert this' command.
+The application user will input 'search for concert' command.
 The user is then prompted for a band name.
 Liri then searches for the band name in the Bands in Town API and returns the results which is then added to the log text file.

 # Spotify this song
-The application user will input 'spotify this song" command.
+The application user will input 'search for song" command.
 The user is then prompted for a song title.
 The Liri app then searches the Spotify API and returns the top results for the song title entered.
 This is also logged in the log.txt file.

 # Movie This
-The application user will input 'movie this' command and then be prompted to enter a movie title.
+The application user will input 'search for a movie' command and then be prompted to enter a movie title.
 The LIRI app will then search the OMBD API and return movie data for the title entered.
 This movie title search is also added to the log.txt file.

 # Do what it says